agershun/oy-rough/README.md

 The system keeps the stroke and fill styles and width.

+## Acknoledgements

+The plugin is based on the legendary `Rough.js` library (https://roughjs.com/) by Preet Shihn.
+Thank you!

+Many thanks to developers of Figma, Vue, Vue-toolbar, Gulp and many many other people of JavaScript community.

 ## Comments and feedback

 Please, let your comments, bugs and any other issues at special Rough repository https://github.com/agershun/oy-rough/issues